openshift/hive/docs/enhancements/cluster_pool_hot_spares.md

 [when installation completed](https://github.com/openshift/hive/blob/28f67bab3dac5fb9dec405e0536d64187faf964d/pkg/controller/hibernation/hibernation_controller.go#L229-L239).
 If we don't account for this, Running unassigned CDs in the pool will hibernate, and then the [new logic](#decouple-powerstate-on-creation) will immediately wake them back up, resulting in unnecessary churn and potential claim delays.
 So we'll:
-- Add Status field to ClusterDeployment called `ClaimedTimestamp`, corollary to `InstalledTimestamp`.
+- Add a field to `ClusterDeployment.Spec.ClusterPoolRef` called `ClaimedTimestamp`, corollary to `Status.InstalledTimestamp`.
   We'll set this to `Now()` at the same time we set the `Spec.ClusterPoolRef.ClaimName`.
   Like `InstalledTimestamp` (and `ClaimName`, for that matter), once set, it never changes.
 - Add logic to the hibernation controller as follows: